OfficeDev/Orky/Orky/README.md

 4. Update manifest.json and replace "id" and "botId" with your app id.
 5. Take all three files (manifest.json, coloricon.png, outlineicon.png) and zip them into the root level of a zip archive.
 Make sure that the files are at the root level and not inside of a folder inside the zip archive.
 6. Sideload this zip into any team of your choice using this [guide](https://msdn.microsoft.com/en-us/microsoft-teams/sideload).

-# Contributing

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.microsoft.com.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.